All Episodes

 A simple length of rope tore off the fingers of two teenagers during a schoolyard tug of war, which was staged to boost spirit on the campus.

-The boy and the girl had stable vital signs after undergoing hours of surgery, no information was disclosed on whether doctors reattached their fingers.
+After undergoing hours of surgery, no information was disclosed on whether doctors reattached their fingers.

 The boy lost four fingers from one hand.

-And they're trying to figure honestly, they're trying to figure out how that happened.
+And they're trying to figure, honestly, they're trying to figure out how that happened.

 Why didn't they each lose the same number of fingers?

-I kid you not, it says here.
+I kid you not, it says here the discrepancy could not be immediately resolved.

 I'm not kidding you.

-As they examine what happened, I'm not making this up.
+I'm not making this up.

-Sheriff's Sergeant Jorge Markena told the AP the girl lost three fingers on one hand, two fingers on another.
+Sheriff's Sergeant Jorge Marikena told the AP the girl lost three fingers on one hand, two fingers on another, while the boy only lost four fingers from one hand, but no fingers on the other hand.

 What happened?